Boundary and Hearing Independent Broadcasts in Graphs and Trees: Introduction

+In the latter half of this paper, our focus shifts to upper parameter for boundary independence.
 The maximum cost of a boundary independent broadcast on a given graph $G$ is referred to as its \textit{boundary independence number}, denoted $\alpha_{bn}(G)$.
 For a given integer $k\geq 0$, the problem of determining whether $\alpha_{bn}(G)\geq k$ is called the \textit{maximum bn-independent broadcast problem}.
 The \textit{hearing independence number} $\alpha_h(G)$ and the \textit{maximum h-independent broadcast problem} are defined similarly.

 As any boundary independent broadcast is hearing independent, it follows from the definitions that $\alpha_{bn}(G)\leq \alpha_h(G)$ for all graphs $G$.
 In \cite{mynhardtneilsonboundary}, Mynhardt and Neilson showed that $\alpha_h(G)/ \alpha_{bn}(G)<2$, and that this bound is asymptotically best possible.
 They posed the problem of investigating the ratio $\alpha_{bn}(G)/\alpha(G)$ in \cite{mynhardt2021lowerexact}.